 For most of my life, my knowledge of figs was limited to the Fig Newtons I ate as a child.
 Not bad, but definitely not something great that stood out as a food I had to have again.
-That is, not until I had a ripe fig picked right off the tree at my friend CK’s house.
+That is, not until I had a ripe fig picked right off the tree at a friend’s house.

-We were enjoying an afternoon snack in his kitchen (which happened to be the location of Athens’ infamous Barn Parties) of fresh tomato slices sprinkled with sea salt and pepper.
-CK disappeared for a few minutes and returned with fresh figs. They were quite different—and much better—than what I remembered the center of those cookies tasting like.
+We were enjoying an afternoon snack in his kitchen of fresh tomato slices sprinkled with sea salt and pepper.
+He disappeared for a few minutes and returned with fresh figs. They were quite different—and much better—than what I remembered the center of those cookies tasting like.
 Since then, I have obsessed over ways to use figs in a dessert, and I think I’ve now found the perfect recipe: figs poached in tawny port.

 I was amazed at how well this recipe turned out.
 The flavors in the sauce were perfectly balanced, as was the consistency.
 The figs were served over thick slices of pumpkin bread (more on that later in the week), which added another rich layer of fall flavor to the dessert.